Leon’s no gem – that’s what we love about it

 Cocinarte is a little walk away from the town center, but if you are looking for decent international vegetarian cuisine, you should make your way there.
 They have Indian or Thai Curry, Falafel, and heaping plates of salad and pasta.
 The food is organic and pricier than other restaurants in Leon.
 (4a Calle SE, corner of 4a Avenida NO)

-Our suggestions on where to stay in Leon
+Where to stay in Leon Nicaragua

 ViaVia

 The ViaVia hostel has a busy restaurant and bar in the front, which means it can get loud in the rooms in the front, however, most of the rooms are set around a second colonial backyard in the back, far away from the noises of the bar.
-(2 blocks East and then 2 blocks North from Parque Central, opposite BigFoot hostel; dorms $6, double rooms $15)
+(2 blocks East and then 2 blocks North from Parque Central, opposite BigFoot hostel; dorms US$6, double rooms $15)

 Bigfoot Hostel